 Add an old-fashioned touch to this year’s Christmas tree by decorating it with popcorn-and-cranberry garlands.
 You will need: popcorn a tapestry needle heavy-duty sewing thread, waxing dental floss, or fishing wire fresh cranberries air-popper drop cloths narrow-gauge floral ...more

-Christmas trees, once decorated and brightly lit, are the penultimate holiday decoration, but authentic pines loose their brilliance fast if you're not giving them any nourishment.
+Christmas trees, once decorated and brightly lit, are the penultimate holiday decoration, but authentic pines lose their brilliance fast without any nourishment.
 Plus, they are major fire hazards without regular hydration.
-However, watering one requires a lo ...more
+But watering one requires a lot of sliding around on t ...more

 LEGOs are more than just a toy for young children— it's an emerging art form combining photography, stop-motion (i.e., brickfilms), and imitative models that portray today's pop culture as it is.
 It's something visual culture analysts are sure to be studying over the next deca ...more